If you’re struggling to lose weight solely through diet and exercise, you’re not alone. In fact, the latest available data from

 Saxenda™ (liraglutide)

-Originally approved for: Health Canada approves Saxenda for adults with obesity or overweight and at least one weight-related condition.
+Originally approved for: Adults with obesity or overweight and at least one weight-related condition.

 How it works: GLP-1 receptor agonist that slows gastric emptying, increases satiety, and helps control appetite.

-Dosage: Once-daily subcutaneous (“under the skin”) injection; typically titrated up to 3 mg.
+Dosage: Once-daily subcutaneous injection; typically titrated up to 3 mg.

 Resources